CiscoISE/ciscoise-terraform-automation-azure-nodes/examples/create-vm-with-existing-vnet/README.md

 ## Terraform variables

 The module uses below inputs.
-Update the terraform input variables in `terraform.tfvars` file as per requirement
+Please update the terraform input variables ONLY in `terraform.tfvars` file as per requirement.
+Please do not update variables.tf.

 ### Generating SSH-Key pair